 3. Microsoft Teams

-Office 365 Teams, built on top of Microsoft Groups, is a chat-based workspace which supports team collaboration via voice and video calls and integration with other Office 365 services.
+Microsoft Office 365 Teams, built on top of Microsoft Groups, is a chat-based workspace which supports team collaboration via voice and video calls and integration with other Microsoft Office 365 services.
 It is used for communicating with colleagues in real time, requiring an instant response.

-The main purpose of Teams is to bring together other Office 365 application like the Office suite (Word, Excel, PPT), SharePoint, Power BI, etc. to deliver more relevant and intelligent to the users.
+The main purpose of Teams is to bring together other Microsoft Office 365 application like the Office suite (Word, Excel, PPT), SharePoint, Power BI, etc. to deliver more relevant and intelligent to the users.

 An enterprise social network tool which is optimal for sending ideas and communications that don’t necessarily require an instant response, like brainstorming or sharing news.
 It also provides the capability to attach files to a post, use hashtags to make posts searchable and create groups/teams for collaboration.
 All this functionality makes Yammer ideal for managing small internal projects.